NBISweden/module-organising-data-dm-practices/_episodes/001-keeping-records.md

 ## Principles for good records

 Protocols and lab notes should be kept detailed, up-to-date, and accurate.
-They should be accessible and easily understood by both you and others, regardless of the time.
+They should be accessible and easily understood by both you and others, regardless of when.
 Keeping records in digital format ensures easy backup and increased shareability.
 Content of records can include, but should not be limited to:

 - Your name, affiliation and contact information
 - Who the originator of the protocol is (if not you)